If you already have a Bergbuilds domain:

 - Press the “Publish” button.
 And there is your post!

-- Email me the link to your blog, so I can find it and share it with your fellow students on our Canvas SECRETS page.
+- Email me the link to your blog, so I can find it and share it with your fellow students in the blog stream, and on our Canvas SECRETS page.

 When you are done: